 Dilemma in the Den of Lions (Daniel 6:16-28) – PART 5

-That evening, Daniel spent the night with the king of the beasts, but most importantly the King of kings, the Lion of Judah was near him.
-The king, who should have slept, didn't rest and the man who should have stayed awake for fear, rested in God's care.
-There was no supper, no stereo, nor any sleep because the king was so disheartened.
+That evening, Daniel spent the night with the king of the beasts, but most importantly, the King of kings, the Lion of Judah, was near him.
+The king, who should have slept, didn't rest, and the man who should have stayed awake for fear, rested in God's care.
+There was no supper, no stereo, no any sleep because the king was so disheartened.
 Sin never brings peaceful nights, only restless nights.
 God protected this godly man and can protect us any time He wishes to do so.
 When we are in those helpless situations, our Lord proves to us He is strong.
 A living faith in a living God will give courage and strength for every emergency in life.

 God has a way of turning the tables against the wicked.
 The accusers of Daniel were executed by the lions.
 These men reaped what they had sown.
 They desired Daniel to be eaten by the lions, but they and their families were eaten by lions.

 It was not Daniel that took revenge against these men.
 God vindicated Daniel and took care of the "revenge" issue through the king himself.
 The scales of justice were leveled in the end.
 This is why the Lord urges us to not take revenge against others.
 Romans 12:19, “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.”